colton-gabertan/SecurityShepherdLabs/README.md

 ### Password Reset Response
 ![image](https://user-images.githubusercontent.com/66766340/146682859-bee60dfc-1437-4b89-9819-f6417fa19ffa.png)

 Interestingly enough, this server sends the new password as a response in the clear!
-All that's left is to login to admin with the new, reset password and grab that key.
+All that's left is to login as admin with the new, reset password and grab that key.